-Effective Date: February 2018
+Effective Date: July 2019

 Sharing with third parties

-When you send personal information to us by submitting an online form on our site, the information you transmit to us travels by high-grade encryption using the https protocol.
-We also require that the companies we work with to process your online donation payments use high-grade encryption and security protocols, and that all vendors processing check and credit card transactions received on our behalf meet all industry standards, certify their compliance with the Payment Card Industry Data Security Standard (PCI DSS), and are audited to meet with the Statement on Auditing Standard 70 (SAS 70).
+We take the security of any personal information you share with us very seriously.
+When you send personal information to us by submitting an online form on our site, it travels by high-grade encryption to ensure that it is secure.
+We also require the companies we work with to process your online donation payments using high-grade encryption and security protocols.
+Any vendors that process check and credit card transactions on our behalf meet all industry standards, certify their compliance with the Payment Card Industry Data Security Standard (PCI DSS), and are audited to meet with the Statement on Auditing Standard 70 (SAS 70).

 Cookies and tracking technologies

-Our website includes social media features, such as the Facebook Like button, and widgets, such as the Share This button.
+To manage Flash cookies, please click here: http://www.macromedia.com/support/documentation/en/flashplayer/help/settings_manager07.html.
+Our website includes social media features, such as the Facebook “Like” button, and widgets, such as the “Share This” button.
 These features may collect your IP address, which page you are visiting on our site, and may set a cookie to enable the feature to function properly.
-Social media features and widgets are either hosted by a third party or hosted directly on our website.
+Social media features and widgets are either hosted by a third party or directly on our website.
 Your interactions with these features are governed by the privacy policies of the companies providing them.

-This site contains links to other sites.
-Unless we expressly state otherwise, Doctors Without Borders makes no representations whatsoever concerning the content of those sites.
-The fact that Doctors Without Borders has provided a link to a site is not an endorsement, authorization, sponsorship, or affiliation with respect to such site, its owners, or its providers.
-There are risks associated with using any information, software, or products found on the Internet, and Doctors Without Borders cautions you to make sure that you understand these risks before retrieving, using, relying upon, or purchasing anything via the Internet.
+The fact that Doctors Without Borders has provided a link to a site should not be interpreted as an endorsement, authorization, sponsorship, or affiliation with respect to the site, its owners, or its providers.
+There are risks associated with using any information, software, or products found on the Internet, and Doctors Without Borders encourages you to make sure you understand these risks before retrieving, using, relying upon, or purchasing anything via the Internet.

 Note to parents & children

 We will never attempt to extract unnecessary information from our users, regardless of age.
 Consistent with the Children's Online Privacy Protection Act of 1998 ("COPPA"), we will never knowingly request personally identifiable information from anyone under the age of 13 without prior verifiable parental consent.
-If we become aware that a child under 13 has provided us with such information without consent, we will use our best efforts to remove such information from our files.
-If a parent or guardian becomes aware that a child under 13 has provided such information to us, he or she should contact us at (212) 763-5779 or email email@example.com.
+If we become aware that a child under 13 has provided us with this information without consent, we will use our best efforts to remove it from our files.
+If a parent or guardian becomes aware that a child under 13 has provided such information to us, they should contact us at 212.763.5779 or email email@example.com.

 Updating your information